tyizo/discord-rich-presence/README.md

 }
 ```

-you can upload images from https://discord.com/developers/applications/your app id/rich-presence/assets
+you can upload images from https://discord.com/developers/applications/your-app-id/rich-presence/assets

 Example: